One roster. One city. One Champion.

 Captains

-Each week the top four players on the leaderboard serve as team captains and draft their new teams.
+Each week there will be four captains who will draft their new teams.
 The captains also have the ultimate authority over the team – lineups, in-game decisions, and practice plans.
 They also have a coach to collaborate with; we refer to them as facilitators.

 For more on the draft check out our How We Draft video.